 Towson University’s procurement card program is subject to audits by TU internal auditor, University System of Maryland (USM) auditors; and legislative auditors.
 In addition, transaction histories can be viewed at any time by anyone; the records are public.
 In order to ensure that our program remains in good standing, the Procurement Department and Financial Services have jointly established a compliance review program.
 See a summary of the compliance review program (PDF) or access the compliance review procedures (PDF) and the sample compliance review form (PDF).

 The online reallocation and reconciliation system, developed through the combined efforts of Financial Services and the Office Technology Services, is a custom program that allows university cardholders to easily manage monthly transactions.
-If you have any questions regarding use of the site or trouble accessing to the site, see the reallocation and reconciliation system manual (PDF) or contact Financial Services at procard AT_TOWSON.
+If you have any questions regarding use of the site or trouble accessing to the site, see the reallocation and reconciliation system manual (PDF) or contact the PeopleSoft Team at procard AT_TOWSON.

 An incorrect charge on your bank statement must be disputed within the deadline established by the bank.
 The deadline of the bank currently under the state contract is within 60 days of the transaction date.
 The dispute may result from a merchant's refusal to take back an item, the amount charged differs from the receipt, the amount is a duplicate charge, the merchant is not recognized, etc.